Identify the benefits and responsibilities of FFA membership.

 - Formulate and revise questions about a research topic.

-- Collect and organize information from multiple sources.
+- Collect, organize, and synthesize information from multiple sources.

-- Evaluate and analyze the validity and credibility of sources.
+- Analyze and evaluate the validity and credibility of resources.

 - Avoid plagiarism by using own words and follow ethical and legal guidelines for gathering and using information.